Next-Latent Prediction Transformers Learn Compact World Models: Methodology: Next-Latent Prediction

 \subsection{Why Next-Latent Prediction?}

-\begin{theorem} Consider the joint learning of three components: \begin{enumerate} \item a transformer with parameters $\theta$ that produces hidden states $\hidden_t$ at each time step $t$, \item an output head $p_\theta$ modeling the next-token distribution, and \item a latent dynamics model $p_\psi$ modeling the transition dynamics of the transformer’s hidden states. \end{enumerate} NextLat optimizes for the following consistency objectives:
+Here we analyze an idealized next-latent prediction transformer which successfully optimizes both next-token prediction and next-latent prediction with respect to an underlying data distribution. \begin{theorem} Consider the joint learning of three components: \begin{enumerate} \item a transformer with parameters $\theta$ that produces hidden states $\hidden_t$ at each time step $t$, \item an output head $p_\theta$ modeling the next-token distribution, and \item a latent dynamics model $p_\psi$ modeling the transition dynamics of the transformer’s hidden states. \end{enumerate}